wangqinNick/tp/docs/DeveloperGuide.md

 This is a class diagram of the top level of RaVi.
 The classes depicted here are those which are direct dependencies of the main class Duke.
 The various dependencies of the classes depicted here are not shown to avoid cluttering, and are described in later sections.

 The main class is called Duke (carried over from legacy codebase).
+The main loop is held within the main class.
 Most classes used by the main class are static in nature and do not need to be instantiated.

+The Command and CommandResult objects are dependencies of Executor in addition to Duke.
+Executor can be viewed as a simple layer of abstraction on top of Command and CommandResult to facilitate the execution of user commands.
+Command is a dependency of Parser as Parser creates Command objects to return to the main loop.

 ![UML class diagram for Main Class](/diagrams/MainClassDiagram.png)